 Each of these local communities has its own charm and attractions.
 You’ll find historic sites, scenic nature areas, local shops, and friendly small-town atmospheres.

-Get a discount of 15% to 70% on accommodation in Windham County!
+Get a discount of 15% to 70% on accommodation in Putnam!
 Look for deals here: